Giancarlo Stanton: 2016

 On April 26, Stanton hit a three-run home run off of Dodgers ace Clayton Kershaw.
 It was the first three-run homer Kershaw had allowed in 844 innings.
 From July 5–6, Stanton hit four home runs in four consecutive at-bats at Citi Field.

 Despite not being selected to the 2016 Major League Baseball All-Star Game, Stanton was among those representing the National League in the 2016 version of the Home Run Derby.
 Stanton won the Derby with 61 total home runs, setting a new record for most home runs in a single Derby.
 Stanton hit the 10 longest home runs and 18 of the 19 longest among the eight competitors.
-In 119 games of 2016, Stanton batted .240 with 27 home runs and 74 RBI.
+In 119 games of 2016, Stanton batted .240 with 27 home runs and 74 RBIs.
 He again hit the ball with the highest exit velocity in the major league all season, at 120.1 miles per hour.
 He also hit the longest home run of the season in the major leagues, a 504-foot home run.
 He missed 22 games in August and September after suffering a grade 2 hamstring strain, originally thought to be season-ending.

 2017: MVP season

-On April 12, 2017, Stanton hit two home runs, the second one landing in a pool behind left center field, prompting a fan to dive in to retrieve the ball.
+On April 12, 2017, Stanton hit two home runs, the second one landing in a pool behind the left-center field, prompting a fan to dive in to retrieve the ball.
 The Marlins would lose 5–4 to the Braves.
 On May 21, while at Dodger Stadium, Stanton attempted to snag a fly ball that was heading for the visiting teams' bullpen by leaping up on the door, but the door was left unlocked, causing it to slide open while Stanton was hanging on it.
 Stanton was selected to the National League team in the All-Star Game, his fourth selection, played at Marlins Park.
 At the time, he led the NL with 26 home runs and batted .277/.360/.572 (avg/on base/slugging).
 He also participated in the Home Run Derby but lost by one home run in the first round to New York Yankees catcher and future teammate Gary Sánchez.

 Named NL Player of the Week on August 13, Stanton had hit his 250th career home run earlier in the day versus the Colorado Rockies.
-For the week, he generated a major league-leading six home runs and 11 RBI and averaged 1.037 SLG and 1.416 OPS.
+For the week, he generated a major league-leading six home runs and 11 RBIs and averaged 1.037 SLG and 1.416 OPS.
 While playing the San Francisco Giants on August 14, Stanton hit his 43rd home run, setting the Marlins franchise record for most home runs in a season, which surpassed Gary Sheffield's mark of 42 set in 1996.
 Stanton hit the home run versus Ty Blach and had homered in five consecutive games, setting another franchise record.
 Over a span of 35 games through August 15, Stanton erupted for 23 home runs, including in six games in a row.
 Only Sammy Sosa (1998) and Barry Bonds (2001) had hit more in a 35-game span.